YourAnonMafia/MafiaProject/README.md

 `` ls `` <= this comand will show you all the files in the project, take your pick!

+# Requirements

+*Not all of these are nessisary for every tool*

+- bash

+- python

+- ruby

+- root user

+- preferably a Linux distro

+- lynx

+- git

+- pip

 # Contents

 Here is a list of the tools contained in the Mafia Project